-This is a letter written to my mother, Hop Kun Leo, December 30, 1928 to January 11, 1999.
+This is a letter written to my mother.
 My mother came from a village in Xinhui, China as a young bride of an arranged marriage to my father who owned a laundry in Queens, NY.
 She said to my siblings and me, as children, "I did not want to come to a strange country, to live with a stranger with dirty clothes."
 We lived in the back of the laundry, in a space, 10' x 14' until I was seven years old.
 My mother was a strong and fierce woman and I am forever grateful to her.

 This letter was exhibited at Le Arie del Tempo, Genoa, Italy in 2009.